-

 What will I learn on this module?

-The module provides an opportunity for you to independently pursue your own piece of research based on work experience with an agency or organisation such as a police force, prison, youth offending team or voluntary sector organisation.
+The module provides an opportunity for you to independently pursue your own piece of research based on work experience with an agency or organisation such as a police force, prison service, youth offending team or voluntary sector organisation.
 You can also gain experience of research by working with a member of academic staff.
 With the support of a dissertation supervisor, you will seek to answer a research question either by collecting your own data, using existing data sets or by engaging in an analysis of the research literature.
-Your chosen topic will be linked to your work experience, which should last normally 80 hours.
+Your chosen topic will be linked to your work experience., which should last normally 80 hours.
 You will draw on and develop your research skills and on completion of the module you will be able to demonstrate the following: an extensive knowledge on your chosen dissertation topic, successful execution of a research project, the ability to set and explore a focused research question, the capacity to develop a structured and analytical argument; an aptitude for the application of theory and methodology; and an understanding of the ethical considerations of conducting your own research.

 CoP pre-join curriculum learning outcomes: CoP February 2023 curriculum v6.0: